awsdocs/aws-cdk-guide/doc_source/codepipeline_example.md

 ## Main Program<a name="codepipeline_example_main"></a>

 Finally, we have our main AWS CDK entry point file, `pipeline.ts`, in the `bin` directory\.

+**Note**
+This file may have a different name\.
+Check your `package.json` file if you're not sure which file is your main entry point\.

-It's simple: it first instantiates the `LambdaStack` class as `LambdaStack`, which is what the AWS CDK build in the pipeline expects\.
+This code is straightforward: it first instantiates the `LambdaStack` class as `LambdaStack`, which is what the AWS CDK build in the pipeline expects\.
 Then it instantiates the `PipelineStack` class, passing the required Lambda code from the `LambdaStack` object\.

 ```
 #!/usr/bin/env node